Ischaemic Affairs of the Heart

 It wasn't the first time this happened.

-The first was ten days earlier while doing my twice-a-week 1000m freestyle swim.
-The chest-pressure while swimming was so mild that I assumed it was from having swallowed too much air.
+The first was ten days earlier while doing my twice–a–week 1000m freestyle swim.
+The chest–pressure while swimming was so mild that I assumed it was from having swallowed too much air.
 Sure enough, upon completing the twenty laps I stood up and did a large burp, and by the time I got out I was fine.
-Likewise after the next swim four days later.
-Laps, pressure, burp, fine.
+Likewise four days later after the next swim: laps, pressure, burp, fine.

-Later that evening when in hospital, I recounted all this to a cardiologist.
-She said the Saturday swim would have been my first significant heart-attack, the Sunday morning dog-walk a milder second, with the station-walk being the most significant third.
+Later at hospital that evening, I recounted all this to a cardiologist.
+She said the Saturday swim would have been my first significant heart–attack, the Sunday morning dog–walk a milder second, with the station–walk being the most significant third.
 In her opinion I was lucky I didn't drown during the Saturday swim.

 Ambulance

-When I got home I phoned “000” for an ambulance, which arrived within five minutes (!)
+When I got home from Penrith on Tuesday I phoned “000” for an ambulance, which arrived within five minutes (!)

-This would have been extraordinary in more connected parts of Sydney, but out in the Blue Mountains it was unbelievable.
-By contrast the ambulance I called for my mother on 2020-11-10 needed 40 minutes to arrive, while another on 2020-12-18 took just under 4 hours.
+This would have been extraordinary even in more connected parts of Sydney, but up in the Blue Mountains it was unbelievable.
+By comparison the ambulance I called for my mother on 2020-11-10 required 40 minutes to arrive, while another on 2020-12-18 took just under 4 hours.

-The paramedics at my door were a couple of small women in their late twenties.
+The paramedics were a couple of small women in their late twenties.
 Very professional and friendly.
 They told me I was lucky they were driving down the highway a couple of kilometres away when they got the call.
-Their ambulance appeared brand new, although it was narrow and cramped inside — how would you fit a really huge person in here, and how would these slight women ever manoeuvrer them?
-Because COVID-19 was still a thing, we all had to wear surgical masks, although they told me I could remove mine once I was allocated a hospital bed.
+Their ambulance appeared brand new, although it was narrow and cramped inside.
+Because COVID–19 was still a thing, we all had to wear surgical masks, although they told me I could remove mine once I was allocated a hospital bed.

 They asked which hospital I wanted to go to.
-Since they had just driven from Katoomba, they warned that things were seriously backed up there, and because their facilities were also very limited (would they even have a cardiologist?), we chose Nepean.
+Since they had just come from Katoomba, they warned things were seriously backed up there, and because their facilities were also limited (would they even have a cardiologist?), we chose Nepean.

 Indeed there was.
 Almost every adult on my father's side has Type II Diabetes.
 My mother had hypertension for the last 50 years of her life.
 Most importantly, my father died of pericarditis when he was 52, his brother from thrombosis at 47 and the brother's son of a heart attack when he was 41.
 All of them suddenly without warning.